 Data Engineer

-They construct and uphold the systems and instruments that enable the large-scale gathering, storage, and examination of data.
+They construct and uphold the systems and instruments that enable large-scale data gathering, storage, and examination.
 They work on the backend systems that enable data processing and are proficient in database management, ETL (extract, transform, load) processes, and big data technologies like Hadoop and Spark.

 Business Intelligence Analyst